-- On the other hand of the spectrum, more advanced approaches call for a higher level of data granularity, asking for up to a hundred physical indicators to be collected.
+The spectrum of choices starts with a Screening, which relies heavily on financial data, such as outstanding or investment amount, turnover, Enterprise Value Including Cash (EVIC).
+The Screening is calculated using information about the sectors and countries involved in the financing.
+It can be carried out via the BIA-GBS database in the case of listed assets, or directly with the GBS for unlisted assets, using data provided by the financial institution.
+On the other hand of the spectrum, more advanced approaches call for a higher level of data granularity, asking for up to a hundred physical indicators to be collected.
 Those in-depth methods, while requiring greater effort from the financial institution to collect the data, enable a nuanced response to precise needs.
 For instance, they allow financial institutions to collaborate with issuers to establish comprehensive action plans, thereby facilitating a deeper level of engagement and commitment to biodiversity.
-These approaches can also be used to identify best-in-class players, including for the construction of biodiversity funds if combined to qualitative analyses beyond ecosystem integrity. - This flexibility of the approach allows financial institutions to tailor their biodiversity assessments in a manner that best serves their objectives and aligns with the level of involvement they seek in mitigating biodiversity-related risks.
+These approaches can also be used to identify best-in-class players, including for the construction of biodiversity funds if combined to qualitative analyses beyond ecosystem integrity.

+This flexibility of the approach allows financial institutions to tailor their biodiversity assessments in a manner that best serves their objectives and aligns with the level of involvement they seek in mitigating biodiversity-related risks.

-BIA-GBS GBS-FI - Loans and Equity Carbon4 finance GLOBAL BIODIVERSITY SCORE TYPE OF ASSESSMENT Scree ening Advanced Screening Simplified Biodiversity Footprint Assessment ≣∮≞ ∿†≁ ▲ Asset class Listed corporates (equities and bonds), sovereign bonds All types of portfolios Real estate, private companies, project finance Infrastructure, private companies (Small to mid-caps) Data collected by the end-user ISIN and invested amounts Sector and country of the financing Outstanding or investment amount Turnover, EVIC Screening data + Less than 20 portfolio- specific physical indicators (1) (GHG, land occupation, raw materials) Screening data + Less than 100 refined physical indicators (GHG, land occupation, raw materials) Cost of the assessment Subscription with annual fee ~25-35k€ ~35-45k€ ~15-30k€ / company ~15-40k€ / infrastructure (2) Ċ Time required to obtain impacts and dependencies Immediate (access to a database) 3-5 months (8) Needs addressed Identification of hotspots of se key sectors and/or issuers for fu Ground for engagement with or rther analysis Identification of best-in-class players Monitoring of portfolios' biodiversity performance Identification of hotspots of impacts Definition of action plan for the issuer Business applications Comparing op ssment / rating of biodiversity performanc Assessment of current biodiversity performance BA 1 Assessment of future biodiversity performance BA 2 pproach provides only a partial e Simplified Biodiversity Footprint suited to addressing these BAs.
-Tracking progress to targets BA 3 BA 4 BA 5 Screening and assessment of biodive rsity risks and opportunities BA 7
+BIA-GBS GBS-FI - Loans and Equity Carbon4 finance GLOBAL BIODIVERSITY SCORE® ТҮРЕ OF ASSESSMENT Scree ening Advanced Screening Simplified Biodiversity Footprint Assessment ₫ ∲ ∎ ୯∖↑/ᢪ ▲ Asset class Listed corporates (equities and bonds), sovereign bonds All types of portfolios Real estate, private companies, project finance Infrastructure, private companies (Small to mid-caps) Data collected by the end-user ISIN and invested amounts Sector and country of the financing Outstanding or investment amount Turnover, EVIC Screening data + Less than 20 portfolio- specific physical indicators (1) (GHG, land occupation, raw materials) Screening data + Less than 100 refined physical indicators (GHG, land occupation, raw materials) S Cost of the assessment Subscription with annual fee ~25-35k€ ~35-45k€ ~15-30k€ / company ~15-40k€ / infrastructure (2) Ċ Time required to obtain impacts and dependencies Immediate (access to a database) 3-5 months (3) Needs addressed Identification of hotspots of skey sectors and/or issuers for fu Ground for engagement with irther analysis Identification of best-in-class players Monitoring of portfolios' biodiversity performance Identification of hotspots of impacts Definition of action plan for the issuer Business applications N.B.
+The Advanced Screening a response to BAs 1 and 2, while th Assessment approach is more e Simplified Biodiversity Footprint Comparing options ssment / rating of biodiversity performanc e by third parties, using external data BA 5 Screening and assessment of biodive rsity risks and opportunities BA 7

-Physical indicators, or input data indicators, are the different types of data to be collected.
+(1) Physical indicators, or input data indicators, are the different types of data to be collected.
 For example, if commodities quantities are collected, each commodity type is considered as a physical indicator.
 Core indicators number aim to stay below 100 but it may vary based on the use case: more than 3000 products can be covered by the Global Biodiversity Score and this granularity can prove valuable for assessing some sector.

 (2) on top of a cost to develop a sector-specific or infrastructure-specific methodology